en

 Believe it or not, no matter how well you nailed that interview, how you behave in its wake can determine whether or not you land that coveted legal job.
 With fierce competition in the busy legal world, it’s important to make a good impression even after a face-to-face conversation with the powers that be.

-Here are a few things to keep in mind post-interview that can help you land that legal role.
+Here are a few things to keep in mind post-interview that can help you land that role.

 Thank you notes